-Every planning application submitted to a local authority must undergo a period of public consultation which varies in length between three and eight weeks.
+Every planning application submitted to a local authority must undergo a period of public consultation.
 This allows you the opportunity to comment or object to planning application.

-Please be aware every effort is made to update the information on each application, but there may be occasions when there is a delay due to the exceptional volume of information to be processed and published.
+Whilst every effort is made to update the information on each application, there may be occasions when there is a delay due to the exceptional volume of information to be processed and published.

-Please be aware that that any comments you send to the council will be copied to the Planning Inspectorate in the event of an appeal, so you should only include information that you are happy may be made available over the internet.
+Please also be aware, any comments you send to the council will be copied to the Planning Inspectorate in the event of an appeal, so you should only include information that you are happy to be made available.

 Please be aware that we are not responsible for any information displayed on any website other than our own.
 If you have reason to suspect that the information on the Online Planning site is incorrect, please contact us so that we can investigate and make necessary corrections.